appacademy/SWEO-Part-Time-Resources/1-Module/1-week/5-day/README.md

 0. Lots of practice!
 1. Mutability
 2. Array Methods
+3. Nested Loops

 **_Quick Notes_**:

 1.  **Best way to learn:**
     1. Use Polya's to write down your thought process
+        1. Understand the problem
+        2. Make a Plan
+        3. Carry out the Plan
+        4. Look back and improve your solution (Refactor)
-    2. Code it out
+    3. Code it out
-    3. Run code
+    4. Run code
-    4. See error
+    5. See error
-    5. See if you can debug the error
+    6. See if you can debug the error
         1.  **IMPORTANT: DO NOT stare down your code.
 Mandatory to ask for help after 10 minutes of being stuck**
-    6. Ask a question in live-questions channel
+    7. Ask a question in live-questions channel

 2. **LESS passive walkthroughs, MORE active practice, and Homework:**
    1. We won't go over every problem during discussion